Top of Page

 3. School administrators shall consult with district officials from the Office of School Safety and Security to assess the alleged behavior and student needs using the below criteria to determine whether CPD must be notified, including the manner of notification.
 All CPD notifications should be recorded in Aspen within 24 hours.
 School and district officials should consider factors including:

-• Whether the behavior is related to a student’s disability as outlined in their IEP/504.
-School can contact their ODLSS District Representative for additional support.
+• Whether the behavior is related to a student's disability as outlined in their IEP/504.
+Schools can contact their OSD District Representative for additional support.

 • The severity of the alleged behavior and the degree of harm to people in the school community, including students and CPS staff members,